fbpx

 Harmony

-Separate accounts promote harmony in the sense that if one needs money, they are guaranteed of getting it without overcoming barriers set by the other party in the relationship.
+Separate accounts promote harmony in the sense that if one needs money, they are guaranteed to get it without overcoming barriers set by the other party in the relationship.
 Where one person feels that the other person is not spending, money as they should be, they may put restrictions on the other.
 However, separate accounts eliminate the chaos that may come about as a result of this.

 Debt or Assets